Otis Anderson Jr.

 Otis Lee Anderson Jr. (November 12, 1998 – November 29, 2021) was an American professional football running back in the National Football League (NFL).
-He played college football for the UCF Knights, receiving first-team all-AAC honors in 2019, and entered the NFL as an undrafted free agent in 2021.
+He played college football for the UCF Knights, receiving first-team all-AAC honors in 2019.
 Not signed to a roster spot ahead of the 2021 season, Anderson received national attention after he was shot and killed by his father the same year.

 College career

 Anderson attended University Christian School in Jacksonville, Florida and the University of Central Florida (UCF), where he played college football for the Knights.
 Regarded as a utility player, he was utilized as a slotback, running back, wide receiver, and return specialist.
 He is second all-time at UCF in yards per carry.
 He ranks ninth of all-time at UCF with 2,182 career rushing yards.
 His 3,708 all-purpose yards rank eighth all-time at UCF.
 He also has 27 total touchdowns, which ranks eighth in school history.